ucsb-cs156-s23/team03-staff/issues/issue01_set_up_qa_deployment copy.md

       <https://team02-prod.dokku-xx-cs.ucsb.edu> (substituting your
       own dokku instance number in place of `xx`)

-- [ ] A links to your team's production deployment is added to the top of your team's `README.md` file, replacing the `TODO` entry.
+- [ ] A links to your team's qa deployment is added to the top of your team's `README.md` file, replacing the `TODO` entry.